ghastlymirror/ghastlyblog3/src/content/blog/fantastic-wizard-games-and-where-to-find-them.md

 The fun part is that you´re at complete liberty to run the school whichever you please, maybe you wish to train future adventurers or make a dark magic school.
 There´s even choosing the look of the school and even what creatures you want to populate it with.

-That being said you manage the facilities through a deck system, different decks can acess acording to the type of magic taguht there.
+That being said you manage the facilities through a deck system, different decks can acess acording to the type of magic taught there.

 Not to mention running a school is the least of your worries, you will be expected to protect it from hordes of monsters, and there´s a lot of multiple choice events which will force you to deal with different factions, from evil dark lords to obnoxious student councils.